alkukampela/bismarck/README.md

 ```

 Browse to http://localhost:1234/create
-Fill the form and fetch tokens from terminal's stdout.
+Fill the form and fetch login urls from stdout of terminal where back end is running